 What is JMeter?

-JMeter is an open source Java application designed to load test functional behavior and measure performance.
-JMeter is an Apache project used by a large open source community.
+JMeter is an open-source Java application designed to load test functional behavior and measure performance.
+JMeter is an Apache project used by a large open-source community.
 Being a part of Apache, JMeter has comprehensive protocol coverage and scripting capabilities.

 What can you do with JMeter?

-What are JMeter limitations?
+What are the JMeter Limitations?